PingRen32/Inkyphat_Assistant/README.md

 ---
 ## Notes

-This repo will be constantly updated as developed.
+This repo is currently paused for development.

-Multiple functions and features are still in construction progress.
+Multiple functions and features are still in plan for construction progress.

 Contact me if you have any question.